Dan Edwards

 Leaders in large, change-fatigued workforces are running out of credible answers on culture and wellbeing.
 The standard playbook, surveys, away days, wellbeing weeks, has stopped moving the numbers, and staff can spot performative care from a long way off.
 The job now is to rebuild day-to-day culture in a way the workforce actually believes.

-Dan Edwards is a former inner-city school Principal and founder of 52 Stone Film who helps leaders in large workforces rebuild culture, wellbeing and trust without resorting to performative tactics.
+Dan Edwards is a former inner-city school Principal and founder of the Fibre creative studio who helps leaders in large workforces rebuild culture, wellbeing, and trust without resorting to performative tactics.

 Full Profile